 The Oxford Scooter Hot Grips are packed with features..
 Specifications include ...

 Oxford Hot Grips Classic Heated Grips - Black Motorcycle Steering, Motorbike Steering Heated...

-The Oxford Motorbike Hot Grips Premium Cruiser are packed with features... ...
+The Oxford Motorbike Hot Grips Premium Adventure are packed with features... ...

 Seasoned London commuter, doing my best to stay rubber side down and never stop moving forward.